JONAF2103/relaying-services-sdk/Readme.md

 #### For Github

-1. Run `npm pack` to generate the tarball to be publish as release on github.
-2. Generate a new release on github and upload the generated tarball.
+1. Create a new tag with the new version (from `package.json`) and GitHub actions will update NPM

 #### For NPM